You work hard for your money, so it can be difficult to see a chunk of it sucked up in taxes.

 It’s also not fun to see the government take more than they need only to give it back to you the following year.
 But if you know exactly what to expect when it comes to getting every dollar back that you deserve, that’s a great place to start.

-- If you are an early filer, your tax refund may be delayed in 2020, due to the fact the IRS won’t be processing returns before the 27th.
+- If you are an early filer, your tax refund may be delayed in 2021

-The IRS will start accepting and processing returns for individual tax return filers on Monday, January 27, 2020.
+The IRS will start accepting and processing returns for individual tax return filers on February 12, 2021.
+While you can file sooner, your return will not be processed until after the system officially opens.

 The big question on our minds is, “When will I get my money?”.